About Ocean Mushure - Pindula, Local Knowledge

 |Dynamos Football Club

-Ocean Mushure is a former Zimbabwean footballer.
-He played for Dynamos Football Club as a leftback.
+Ocean Mushure is a Zimbabwean footballer.
+He played for Dynamos Football Club as a left-back.

 Background